mehdi-fathi/eloquent-filter/README.md

     ];
 }
 ```
-You can set `*` char for filter in all fields as like below example:
+You can set `*` char for that filter in all fields aslike below example:

 ```php
 private static $whiteListFilter = ['*'];